Bernardine Church of Our Lady Queen of Peace, Bydgoszcz

 The Bernardine Church of Our Lady Queen of Peace is a historic church from 1557, located in Bernardyńska street, in Bydgoszcz, Poland.
 Its patron was initially Saint George: in 1971, Polish primate Stefan Wyszyński changed its title to the current one.

 History

 The origin of the church dates back to 1480, when the first Bernardine monks arrived in Bydgoszcz, coming from Kraków.
-The decision to invite Bernadines was made by king Casimir IV Jagiellon, while staying in Bydgoszcz castle during the Thirteen Years' War (1454–1466) against the Teutonic Knights.
+The decision to invite Bernardines was made by king Casimir IV Jagiellon, while staying in Bydgoszcz castle during the Thirteen Years' War (1454–1466) against the Teutonic Knights.

-On December 5, 1480, Wloclawek's bishop Zbigniew Oleśnicki granted the erection of a Bernadine monastery in the city, only the third one in Poland after Kraków's and Warsaw's.
-Main official founders were king Casimir IV Jagiellon, Hińcza of Rogów, Jarand of Pomian and Bydgoszcz's Starost Jan Kościelecki.
+On December 5, 1480, Wloclawek's bishop Zbigniew Oleśnicki granted the erection of a Bernardine monastery in the city, only the third one in Poland after Kraków's and Warsaw's.
+Its main official founders were king Casimir IV Jagiellon, Hińcza of Rogów, Jarand of Pomian and Bydgoszcz's Starost Jan Kościelecki.
 The latter donated land from his castle for this purpose.

 This is how the Polish chronicler Jan Długosz depicted the event: